2024 header 1600

 Understanding the McCleary Levy Swipe: A Crime against our Kids

 On June 30, 2017, a horrible crime was committed in Olympia, Washington.
 It was a crime not only against one million children who attend our public schools, and a crime against more than two million homeowners in King and Snohomish counties, but also a crime against several sections of our Washington State Constitution.
 To understand this crime, we need to go back to the crime scene and re-enact this monstrous theft – a theft I call the McCleary Levy Swipe.
 This crime actually began in the 1990’s.
 This was the last time Washington state was above the national average in school funding as a Percent of State Income.
-Percent of Income is a better measure of state spending on schools than Per Pupil Spending because Percent of Income automatically adjusts for both inflation and the variation in the cost of living across states.

 Washington State used to be 10th in the nation in school funding